cultuurnet/uitpas-beheer-angular/docs/architecture/files_app.md

 ## Scripts
  Contains all the javascript files.
 The files are grouped together conceptually as [modules](angular_module_structure.md).

- The folder _passholder_ contains all the files that deal with the pasholder.
+ The folder _passholder_ contains all the files that deal with the passholder.
 Subfolders are used for large fractions of functionality.

 ### Special script files
 * `app.js`: The main angular module.
 Injects all other modules.
 Contains general ui-router states.